sanchivarma/geekageddon-api/README.md

 Available endpoints are modular, so you can fetch what you need: jokes, quotes, facts, or anything else we add next.

 ## 🧩 1.
 Geek-Jokes API
+=> Paste the below link in your github profile, and enjoy a randomly-selected hearty geeky-joke on your profile (changes on each profile visit)
 🌍 https://geekageddon-api.vercel.app/api/jokes

 > Random humor for developers, office survivors, and caffeine addicts ☕.
 The jokes can be categorized along with display customizations